jonhilgart22/audio-viz-pi/README.md

 ## Materials
 - Purchase everything from [this guide](https://www.hackster.io/gatoninja236/raspberry-pi-audio-spectrum-display-1791fa#things) except for the `DFRobot ESP32 FireBeetle` chip.
 - Assemble following the adafruit guide [here](https://learn.adafruit.com/adafruit-rgb-matrix-plus-real-time-clock-hat-for-raspberry-pi/assembly).
 One tricky thing is sodering the white wire from the rainbow cable to the 24 GPIO pin.
 You can see an image of this below.
+Also of note, we did NOT need to solder the E jumper between the 8 or 16 location.
+Everything worked fine without this.
 - You'll also need a usb microphone.
 I used [this one](https://www.amazon.com/gp/product/B08M37224H/ref=ppx_yo_dt_b_search_asin_image?ie=UTF8&psc=1).